dennis-tra/pcp/README.md

 ## Project Status

-The tool is in a very early stage, and I'm aware of performance and usability issues.
+The tool is in a very early stage, and I'm aware of performance, usability and **security** issues.
 Don't use it for anything serious.
-Although I criticised tools like [`magic-wormhole`](https://github.com/magic-wormhole/magic-wormhole) or [`croc`](https://github.com/schollz/croc) above, they are way more mature.
+Although I criticised tools like [`magic-wormhole`](https://github.com/magic-wormhole/magic-wormhole) or [`croc`](https://github.com/schollz/croc) above, they are amazing and way more mature.

 There are also drawbacks with this approach: It's slower than established centralised methods if you want to transmit data across network boundaries.
 A DHT query to find your peer can easily take several minutes.